Well hello there!

 A few posts ago, I mentioned how I was just starting my first year at University and I realized I haven’t really updated any of you readers, if any out there, about how it’s been going.
-Not going to lie, it’s been a rough couple of weeks getting serious about the ins and outs of school, but between my professors and the one and only God, I am more and more amazed each day.
+Not going to lie, it’s been a rough couple of weeks getting serious about the ins and outs of school, but between my professors and my faith, I am more and more amazed each day.

 When I first accepted my offer in August, I immediately thought of going to staples to buy one of those buttons that overly confidently says, “that was easy”.
 Really, it all happened so quickly and so simply that I almost convinced myself that it would be easy.
 With just 7 weeks in, it registered in my brain that, boy, this was not easy.
 Heck, it was far from that.

 Never, I repeat, NEVER… stop praying after what you think you’ve been waiting for has been answered.
 The entire process of school felt like it had been handed to me and in a way, technically, it had.
 My acceptance into this University was very, very strange.
 I hardly call what happened “applying” because I quite literally wrote on a piece of paper that I accepted the offer to go to this school.
 The timing was perfect – course selection was open for one more day, I saved a boatload on tuition and I received the amazing gift of starting at the University I always walked by and admired.

 Though I looked forward to my year ahead, I knew I had to take it slow.
 Every day was going to be a battle in my head as I began to think I had to figure it all out.
 I found it difficult to walk into this place: new people, trying to find quiet spots on a busy campus, having the worst possibly timed brain farts and still trying to find the time to love yourself, a little more everyday.

 Getting settled into my classes, I knew I wanted to become part of not only a new church, but some sort of club.
 First year university, in my eyes, so I thought… could happen in three ways.